Training Outcomes Within Your Budget!

 There can be financial implications related to Mental Illnesses.
 Seeking treatment, including therapy and medication, can incur costs.
 Lost income is a potential outcome of decreased work productivity or time off work due to symptoms.
 Over time, any untreated Mental Health Illnesses may lead to long-term financial challenges due to difficulties in maintaining stable employment and meeting financial responsibilities.

-It is essential to get a Mental Health diagnosis from a healthcare provider who has a specialisation mainly in Mental Health.
-To ensure proper treatment, it is crucial to have an accurate diagnosis.
-A healthcare provider will analyse your symptoms carefully in order to check your Mental Health.
+It is essential to get a Mental Health diagnosis from a healthcare provider who has a specialisation in Mental Health to ensure proper treatment, it is crucial to have an accurate diagnosis.
+A healthcare provider will analyse your symptoms carefully to check your Mental Health.
 It is crucial to communicate your feelings to your healthcare provider.
-Some examples of what you should disclose include:

 1) If there is a specific thing that triggers your mental health and makes it worse